Update Node Dependencies Automatically, Selectively, or Incrementally

 Thankfully, you can selectively pick which modules to upgrade by running ncu

-).
+-i (which is shorthand for ncu --interactive).
 This mode will prompt you for

 each node module asking if you would like to upgrade.
 At the end of the command,